smclab/liferay-theme-hooks/packages/liferay-theme-autoprefixer-hook/README.md

 ## How it works

-This hook will autoprefix your css after liferay-theme-tasks delivers the transpiled css to the build directory.
+This hook will autoprefix your css using `gulp-autoprefixer` after liferay-theme-tasks delivers the transpiled css to the build directory.